dechielmobiel/environment-sensing/readme.md

 after this compare the result of the code to the model and if the same the code is working correctly.

 # how to use a Tensorflow Lite model on edge devices.
-check the how to use tensorflow with c++.ipynb file for a tutorial on how to use a simple "Hello World" example model and convert it to a C++ tflite model. after you have confirmed this model to be working substitute the model with sound classifaction model. to import the ESC-50 model use the following lines.
+for a full tutorial check the how to use tensorflow with c++.ipynb file for a tutorial on how to use a simple "Hello World" example model and convert it to a C++ tflite model.
+The example model that uses the ESC-50 dataset to classify cat and dog sounds can be found in the ESC-50.ipynb file.

+after you have confirmed this model to be working substitute the model with the sound classifaction model.
+To import the ESC-50 model use the following lines.
 ```python
 _ = tf.keras.utils.get_file('esc-50.zip',
                         'https://github.com/karoldvl/ESC-50/archive/master.zip',